kovidgoyal/calibre/manual/conversion.rst

     :align: center
     :alt: The conversion pipeline

-The input format is first converted to XHTML by the appropriate *Input Plugin*.
+The input format is first converted to XHTML by the appropriate *Input plugin*.
 This HTML is then *transformed*.
-In the last step, the processed XHTML is converted to the specified output format by the appropriate *output plugin*.
+In the last step, the processed XHTML is converted to the specified output format by the appropriate *Output plugin*.
 The results of the conversion can vary greatly, based on the input format.
 Some formats convert much better than others.
 A list of the best source formats for conversion is available :ref:`here <best-source-formats>`.